christyjacob4/mcp-server-appwrite/README.md

-# mcp-server-appwrite: An Appwrite MCP server
+# Appwrite MCP server

 ## Overview

-A Model Context Protocol server for interacting with Appwrite's database services.
-This server provides tools to manage databases, collections, documents, and attributes within your Appwrite project.
+A Model Context Protocol server for interacting with Appwrite's API.
+This server provides tools to manage databases, users, functions, teams, and more within your Appwrite project.

-### Tools
+Currently the server supports the following tools:

+- [x] Databases
+- [ ] Users
+- [ ] Teams
+- [ ] Storage
+- [ ] Functions
+- [ ] Messaging
+- [ ] Locale
+- [ ] Avatars

 ### Installation